 use file <- try(open_file())

-This is still annoying to fix by hand, so the new gleam fix
+This is still annoying to fix by hand, so the new gleam fix command has been

 created to automatically upgrade your code for you.